 Raised and educated in Tulsa, Oklahoma, Carolyn Steele enjoyed a career in both journalism and commercial art before retiring to pursue a love of writing and genealogy.
-Writing in both the fiction and non-fiction genre, she has short stories published in sixteen anthologies and has won a number of awards, including being nominated for a Pushcart Prize.
+Writing in both the fiction and non-fiction genre, she has short stories published in seventeen anthologies and has won a number of awards, including being nominated for a Pushcart Prize.

 Her writings reflect a childhood steeped in Civil War history and Indian lore.
 Her first historical fiction novel, Spirit of the Crow, was released March 2017.